Council Approved Dropped Kerb Contractors

 drop kerb example image

-For many people, parking outside their own home can be both a cause of stress and come at a financial cost if you need to buy a resident’s permit.
+For many people, parking outside their own home can be both a cause of stress and come at a financial cost if you need to pay for a resident’s permit.

 If you plan to drive onto your property from the pavement, you must have a kerb dropped.